Flat-screen TVs, iPod docks, minibars, and coffeemakers in rooms

 A range of suites types include Regal Suites with a large master bedroom and two walk-in closets.
 Each of the Grand Suites has a separate master bedroom and living room, as well as a private whirlpool tub, extra half-bathroom, and grand parlor area with a six-seat dining table.
 Presidential Suites have parlor areas and his and hers master bathrooms, while the extra-large Royal Suites have kitchens and up to three separate bedrooms for families.

-Easy access to major highlights, including Aquaventure water park, Mandara Spa, and The Dig
+A beautiful beach, nearly a dozen pools, Aquaventure water park, Mandara Spa, and The Dig keep guests occupied.

 In addition to having complete access to a world-class beach on Paradise Island, a priority for many of those staying at the Royal Towers is the close proximity to some of the resort's main features.
 Atlantis would not have its hype (or prices) without its extensive marine habitat -- the world's largest outdoor aquarium, which starts in the Royal Towers lobby -- and Aquaventure, a 141-acre, 200-million gallon water park that combines a series of slides (Mayan Temple and Power Tower), a lazy river, and the Current, a mile-long water ride with waves and tidal changes.
-These two major features are free for guests, as is admission to the casino, theatre, 2,000-volume library, nightclubs, and pools for both adults and kids, but that's pretty much where the free ends.
+These two major features are included for guests, as is admission to the casino, theater, 2,000-volume library, nightclubs, and the whopping 11 pools for both adults and kids.
+However, it’s the hefty daily resort fee that covers these amenities.
 Also close to the lobby is a 14-acre Dolphin Cay, where guests can swim with dolphins, play with sea lions, and snorkel with manta rays.

 The luxury Mandara Spa has warm and cold plunge pools, as well as steam rooms and saunas, while the 10,000-square foot gym (for a daily fee) offers yoga, spinning, and Pilates classes -- both are easy to get to from Royal Towers.
 Also within walking distance are six tennis courts with racquet rentals and tennis lessons.
 Golfers can use the free shuttle to get to the Atlantis-owned championship golf course called Ocean Club, located at the end of the island and offering outstanding views.